 09 of 10

-Closet Kits are a versatile, easy way to update any closet without the price and hassle of designing and installing a custom closet system.
-You decide how much hanging space and shelving you need, and the kit can be fit to your specifications.
-All of the rods and shelves can expand to fit your closet, and if you're working with a larger space and need two or three kits instead of one, they all work and fit together.
+Closet kits are a versatile way to update any closet without the price and hassle of designing and installing a custom closet system.
+You decide how much hanging space and shelving you need, and the kit can be fitted to your specifications.
+All of the rods and shelves can expand to fit your closet.
+And if you're working with a larger space and need two or three kits instead of one, they all can fit together for a cohesive look.

 10 of 10